 Which brings me to the crux of this post.
 How long in-game is it before the cells begin to bond with one another?
 How long do we have to play, or what combination of compounds do we have to have, or how big does our cell have to be, before we start to see this happen?
 Are stages beyond microbial even coded yet?

 Post by StealthStyleL on Mar 23, 2016 17:41:26 GMT

 Well, to bind to another cell you'd need to evolve both signal agents and a binding substance (the name of which escapes me, forgive me, my brain is addled.)
 So, but t would depend on when you evolve these.
 I'm not sure how long this would take but it would vary with different playthroughs.

-Moderator, The Banman, Colonel S. Style, A Wise Chicken, the Great Him, survivor of the Great Censorhsip of '17, survivor of the Great Robo Takeover of '17, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, Devoted member of the Society for Having David Attenborough Narrate the Opening.
+Moderator, The Banman, Colonel S. Style, A Wise Chicken, The Great Him, survivor of the Great Censorship of '17, survivor of the Great Robo Takeover of '17, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, devoted member if the Society for Having David Attenborough Narrate the Opening.